-Tommy contributes to the Opposition Day Debate on the BBC White Paper (8th June 2016).
+Tommy contributes to the Westminster Hall Debate on automatic voter registration (29th June 2016).

 14 years ago today, the Palestinian MP Marwan Barghouthi was jailed.
 This week I sponsored a parliamentary motion calling on the Israeli parliament to release him.